europeana/assembla-to-jira/README.md

 ## Mappings

 * status - The value of this field is set automatically.
 It is never present on any editable form, and defaults to `TO DO` on ticket creation.

+## Trouble-shooting

+Error "User cannot be assigned issues." => activate, login as user and then deactivate.
+If issue is an epic then the epic name custom field is required.

 ## License